aneasystone/github-trending/README.md

 ## C++

+* 【2023-05-04】[Huntereb / Awoo-Installer](https://github.com/Huntereb/Awoo-Installer) - A No-Bullshit NSP, NSZ, XCI, and XCZ Installer for Nintendo Switch
+* 【2023-05-04】[BuildSomeStuff / CompactRoboticArm](https://github.com/BuildSomeStuff/CompactRoboticArm) - Here lies all CAD, STL, and Code files for the Robotic Arm shown in this video: https://youtu.be/5toNqaGsGYs NOTE: Designs and code are FAR from perfect.
+I’m just sharing my work as it is and it may not work exactly as it does in the video.
+Files here are FREE, but I would highly appreciate your support through Patreon: patreon.com/BuildSomeStuff
+* 【2023-05-04】[ndeadly / MissionControl](https://github.com/ndeadly/MissionControl) - Use controllers from other consoles natively on your Nintendo Switch via Bluetooth.
+No dongles or other external hardware neccessary.
 * 【2023-05-03】[BlocTheWorker / Inworld-Skyrim-Mod](https://github.com/BlocTheWorker/Inworld-Skyrim-Mod) - Source Code of Skyrim's ChatGPT Inworld AI Mod.
 Contains C++, Papyrus and Typescript code
 * 【2023-05-03】[s60sc / ESP32-CAM_MJPEG2SD](https://github.com/s60sc/ESP32-CAM_MJPEG2SD) - ESP32 Camera motion capture application to record JPEGs to SD card as AVI files and stream to browser as MJPEG.
 If a microphone is installed then a WAV file is also created.
 Files can be uploaded via FTP or downloaded to browser.
 * 【2023-05-03】[tdlib / telegram-bot-api](https://github.com/tdlib/telegram-bot-api) - Telegram Bot API server